#1 on GoogleCD PlayerMid PriceReview

 Criticism

 Unfortunately, the Tangent CD II has severe technical and operational shortcomings.
-First, it does not work well as a CD transport because of its jitter — you may get dropouts in your DAC.
-Optical connections are prone to jitter, which could be mitigated by a coaxial output that the CD II lacks.
+First, it does not work well as a CD transport because of problems with the optical digital output connection — you may get dropouts in your DAC.
+Optical connections are prone to jitter, which could be mitigated by a coaxial output that the CD II lacks, or there is insufficient light strength on the emitting side.
 I presume Tangent use cheap parts.

 Another real bummer is the lack of continuous play: when listening to a Live album, you get gaps between tracks…which is really annoying….and, frankly, substandard.